meta-llama/llama-recipes/benchmarks/inference_throughput/README.md

 There are three major reasons we want to run these benchmarks and share them with our Llama community:
 * Provide inference throughput analysis based on real world situation to help you better select which service or deployment works the best for your scenario
 * Provide a baseline measurement for validating various optimization solutions on different backends, so we can provide guidance on which solutions works the best for your scenario
-* Encourge the community to develop benchmarks on top of our works, so we can better quantify the latest proposed solutions combined with current popular frameworks, especially in this crazy fast-moving area
+* Encourage the community to develop benchmarks on top of our works, so we can better quantify the latest proposed solutions combined with current popular frameworks, especially in this crazy fast-moving area

 # Parameters
 Here are the parameters (if applicable) that you can configure for running the benchmark: